GehaoZhang6/SEU-Robot-Vision-Project-tennis-Hawkeye-system/README.md

 According to the world coordinates you've established, use select_points.py to **sequentially** select the corresponding points.
 ![A1.png-1073.1kB][16]
 ### 3. **Compute camera matrix**
-Runn the least_square_solution_net.py file to compute the camera matrix P for each camera.Then your camera matrices will be stored in a .npy file.
+Run the least_square_solution_net.py file to compute the camera matrix P for each camera.Then your camera matrices will be stored in a .npy file.
 ### 4. **Get points**
 Run sift_tracker.py to obtain the two-dimensional coordinates of the tennis ball.
 ![URQ3GR{D5{S9~@(R{J9ED25.png-6.6kB][17]